 An Exploration into the Opinions and Thoughts of the Citizens’ on the Current Pension System

 In general terms, poverty is defined as a person’s inability to afford an adequate standard of consumption.
-Poverty levels differ in nature across countries, however in Malta it is considered that the concept of relative poverty is more prevailing.
-Relative poverty relates to the economic status of other members of society, and is defined as the inability of individuals to afford what other society members have.
-EU Member States determine whether an individual is at the risk of poverty if their income level is at 60% of the national equivalised income, or less.
+Poverty levels differ in nature across countries, however, in Malta it is considered that the concept of relative poverty is more prevailing.
+Relative poverty relates to the economic status of other members of society and is defined as the inability of individuals to afford what other society members have.
+The EU Member States determine whether an individual is at the risk of poverty if their income level is at 60% of the national equivalised income or less.

 Very often we hear that the pension system is not adequate enough to sustain the basic needs of Malta’s retirement generation.
 To this end, PKF Malta has taken the liberty to analyse this issue from a demand-side perspective, by obtaining first-hand information on the subject.
 More specifically, in this study, we seek to analyse whether the current pension system is adequate to sustain an adequate standard of living for Malta’s retired generation.
 Moreover, an increasing life expectancy coupled with a decreasing birth rate is threatening the sustainability of the pension system, to the detriment of public finances.